 State constitutions are one of the most essential parts of the social contract.
 They articulate a way of life and embody fundamentally important ideas about the relationships between people and their government.
 State constitutions provide additional protections and rights not named in the federal constitution, and can be amended more often than the federal one.
 Thomas Jefferson believed that state constitutions should be revised at regular intervals.

-For more information on this exhibition or bringing it to your area, please contact Barbara C. Batson, exhibitions coordinator, at email@example.com or 804.692.3518.
-Here is the Prospectus and FAQ for Virginia’s Constitutions.
+For more information on this exhibition or bringing it to your area, please contact Barbara C. Batson, exhibitions coordinator, at firstname.lastname@example.org or 804.692.3518.
+See the exhibition Prospectus and FAQ for Virginia’s Constitutions.

 |11/22/2021–1/1/2022||Lynchburg Public Library|